 The author’s point was that you can purchase a great tablet for less than a cheap laptop, and “get more out of it”.

 According to the author (and she’s right), tablets tend to be more portable, have better battery life, and are less vulnerable to malware and viruses than laptops.
-So when you can get a Nexus 7 for $230, or a Kindle Fire HDX for $227, or an iPad Mini for $399, why would you spend the money on a laptop?
+So when you can get an Amazon Fire HD for $79.95, or Samsung Galaxy Tab A 7 for $149.95, or even an older Apple iPad for $250, why would you spend the money on a laptop?

 But here’s the deal from MY point of view.